For teachers & students

 Is this appropriate for a classroom?

-Yes, when framed as media literacy.
-Output is watermarked and clearly fictional, and our ethics policy prohibits deceptive use.
+Yes, when framed as media literacy and clearly identified as fictional.
+Our ethics policy prohibits deceptive use.
 Pair it with the spot-a-fake guide for a full lesson.

 Do students need accounts?

-Every free export is watermarked and clearly fictional — for creative and educational use, not deception.
+Every export is fictional mock output — for creative and educational use, not deception.
 See our Acceptable Use policy.